ajsmit/R_courses/content/quantecol/chapters/08-PCA.md

 <img src="/quantecol/chapters/08-PCA_files/figure-html/unnamed-chunk-11-2.png" width="672" />

 **Scaling 1:** This scaling *emphasises relationships between rows* accurately in low-dimensional ordination space.
 Distances among objects (samples or sites) in the biplot are approximations of their Euclidian distances in multidimensional space.
-Objects positioned closer together show a greater degree of environmental dimilarity.
+Objects positioned closer together show a greater degree of environmental dissimilarity.
 The angles among descriptor vectors should not be interpreted as indicating the degree of correlation between the variables.

 **Scaling 2:** This scaling *emphasises relationships between columns* accurately in low-dimensional ordination space.
 Distances among objects (samples or sites) in the biplot are not approximations of their Euclidian distances in multidimensional space.
 The angles among descriptor vectors can be interpreted as indicating the degree of correlation between the variables.